 What is the 'inverted pyramid' style?

-Using the 'inverted pyramid' or 'front loading' style of writing means putting your most important information at the beginning of your web page.
-Journalists use this because it has immediate impact and it is an effective way of giving the facts to your readers.
+Using the 'inverted pyramid' style of writing means putting your most important information at the beginning of your web page.
+It has immediate impact and gives the key facts to your readers quickly.

 How to structure your web page

-You should organise your page so that it starts with a summary of the most important information and then provides the detail and any background information.
+Structure your page so it starts with a summary of the most important information.
+Then provide the detail and any background information further down.

-In the above example, you could expand on the facts by explaining why the crossing was put in place and the improvements that it will bring.
+In the above example, you could explain why the crossing was put in place and the improvements it will bring.

 - Give any background or related facts.

-Lastly, provide any background information that is relevant so, for the above example, how much it has cost, if it is part of a larger scheme of work, if there has been a consultation about the scheme and the results, facts about road safety and so on.
+For the above example, how much it has cost, if it is part of a larger scheme of work, if there has been a consultation and the results, and so on.